fbpx

 • rental car

 Let’s go over the pros and cons of each!
-(If you already know what you’ll be driving, skip down to the next section where we’ll share the exact system we use for planning our road trip routes!
+(If you already know what you’ll be driving, skip down to the next section where we’ll share the exact system we use for planning our road trip routes!)

-Our personal favorite way to go on road trips is in a campervan.
-Why?
 Oh, we have so many reasons, but here are just a few:

 • A campervan gives us the ultimate freedom because we have our bed with us.
 If we’re feeling tired and want to pull over, we can take a nap or park for the night.